-The total pension liability is calculated by the Systems' actuary, and each Plan's fiduciary net position is reported in the Systems' financial statements.
-The net pension liability is disclosed in accordance with the requirements of GASB No. 67 in the Systems' notes to the financial statements and required supplementary information.
+The TPL is calculated by the Systems' actuary, and each Plans' fiduciary net position is reported in the Systems' financial statements.
+The NPL is disclosed in accordance with the requirements of GASB No. 67 in the Systems' notes to the financial statements and required supplementary information.
 Liability calculations performed by the Systems' actuary for the purpose of satisfying the requirements of GASB Nos.
 67 and 68 are not applicable for other purposes, such as determining the Plans' funding requirements.